yeehawgit/MGT6033-AUD/Week 5/5B demo questions.md

 D. Counting the number of unique words

 8. **(Medium)** What does the silhouette score measure in clustering evaluation?
-A. How well each point fits within its assigned cluster compared to others
+A. The average similarity between each cluster and its most similar cluster
-B. The number of clusters
+B. The accuracy of each point assignment in each cluster
-C. The average word frequency
+C. The within-cluster sum of squares
-D. The number of features per cluster
+D. How well each point fits within its assigned cluster compared to others

 9. **(Hard) Select all that apply:** Which methods are used to interpret the meaning of clusters in K-means?
 A. Examining most prevalent words in each cluster